Youth Risk Behavior Surveillance

 - School health policies related to tobacco-use prevention and nutrition

 - Family engagement and community involvement

 In SY17-18, Principals will be receiving individual school reports based on Profiles data from SY15-16.
 For data from SY13-14, please click here.

 The FitnessGram® test battery assesses health-related fitness components: aerobic capacity, body composition, and muscular strength, endurance, and flexibility.
 Activity assessments are included for step or minute challenges, physical activity behaviors, and overall activity levels to provide teachers with a variety of ways to promote physical activity to students.

 In order to conduct research in Boston Public Schools (BPS), researchers are required to have a district sponsor for their research work.
 A district sponsor would be someone from an appropriate central office department who is invested in the research and can take action on the findings.
 For a complete overview of the requirements to conduct research in BPS, please visit the Office of Data & Accountability website.

-If you would like the Health & Wellness Department (HWD) to be your district sponsor please complete and submit an executive summary of your research that contains all of the information listed here.
+If you would like the Health & Wellness Department (HWD) to be your district sponsor, please review our district research sponsor guidelines and submit an executive summary of your research to Pam Acero, firstname.lastname@example.org.